COVID-19 Frequently asked questions for REALTORS®

 NOTE: It is a notary public’s responsibility to ensure they are performing remote notarizations correctly under the law, including requirements under existing law and the provisions added by the Proclamation.

 As REALTORS, it is important to be aware that these provisions do allow remote notarizations.
 A client who needs documents notarized can now have this done remotely with a notary public who follows the provisions explained above, and who complies with all provisions for notaires under Iowa Law.
 Understand that any notarial act must comply with these provisions to be valid and have effect.
+The Secretary of State has created a Search for those able to do Remote Notarizations.

 The Secretary of State’s Guidelines attached below apply during this emergency waiver of the in-person requirement.
 A formal set of more-stringent provisions (the new remote notary law) is currently scheduled to take effect on July 1, 2020.
 Keep in mind that the actual remote notarization law does not take effect until July 2020, so we don’t exactly know at this time whether remote notarizations would continue if the emergency waiver under the proclamation ceases before July 2020.
 Here is a link for the full guidance from the Secretary of State, so you as a REALTOR have a general understanding of the requirements of a notary who performs a notarial act for one of your clients in the future.